Departing from Linlithgow (midway between Edinburgh and Glasgow)

 Cuillin Mountains – enjoy the spectacular and majestic mountain range as we begin our journey on the Isle of Skye.

-See the Old Man of Storr – although we won’t be walking up the mountain to see the Old Man himself, this is the scenery that you’ll be traveling through…
+See the Old Man of Storr – although we won’t be walking up the mountain to see the Old Man himself, this photo shows the scenery that you’ll be traveling through…

 Kilt Rock and Mealt Falls – enjoy these beautiful falls and famous viewpoint.
 Mealt Waterfall descends 60m into the Sound of Raasay, and on windy days it doesn’t even reach the bottom as it blows back up the cliff.
 The backdrop to the falls is a rock formation which looks strikingly similar to the pleats of a Scottish Kilt.
 You may even catch a rainbow there too.